catseye/SixtyPical/doc/SixtyPical.md

 In addition, if dest is of `word` type, then src must also be of `word` type, and in this case this instruction trashes the `a` register.

-Note that, like `cmp` is not suitable for making a signed comparison; this article, which mentions techniques that a SixtyPical compiler could use to implement `cmp`, also explains why that is:
+Note that `cmp` is not suitable for making a signed comparison; this article, which mentions techniques that a SixtyPical compiler could use to implement `cmp`, also explains why that is: